micahflee/hacks-leaks-and-revelations/README.md

 This git repository contains the code that goes along with the book Hacks, Leaks, and Revelations.

+_If you find any errors in this repo, please let me know.
+You can contact me at micah@micahflee.com._

 ## Part 1: Sources and Datasets

 ### Chapter 1: Protecting Sources and Yourself